Last updated 1 September 2020

 9. Maintain governance structures and processes that are fit for purpose and support good decision-making by the Board:

-The Chairman also ensures effective communication with shareholders.
+The Chairman ensures effective communication with shareholders.
 The Group’s Chief Executive is responsible for the operational management of the Group and the implementation of Board strategy and policy.
 By dividing responsibilities in this way, no one individual has unfettered powers of decision-making.
+In the current circumstances, where the Chief Executive is serving as Interim Chairman, the Independent Non-Executive Director provides additional oversight of decision-making.

-The appropriateness of the Board’s composition and corporate governance structures is reviewed on an ad hoc basis by the Chairman together with the other Directors, and these will evolve in parallel with the Group’s objectives, strategy and business model as the Group develops.
+The appropriateness of the Board’s composition and corporate governance structures are reviewed on an ad hoc basis by the Board as a whole, and these will evolve in parallel with the Group’s objectives, strategy and business model as the Group develops.

 The Board has established an Audit Committee.
 Functions that would otherwise be carried out by Nomination and Remuneration Committees are dealt with by the Board as a whole.

-The Audit Committee meets at least three times a year to review the Group’s interim and final results and liaises with the Group’s Auditors.
+In accordance with the QCA Code, the Audit Committee now meets at least three times a year to review the Group’s interim and final results and liaises with the Group’s Auditors.

 10. Communicate how the Company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders:

 Aside from the distribution to shareholders of an Annual Report and an Interim Report at the half year, shareholders are invited to attend an annual general meeting each year and other meetings where their input and approval is required.
-The company website is regularly updated for announcements and information and is easily accessible online at: catenagroup.co.uk.
-Comments and written communications from Shareholders and other stakeholders are welcome.
+Catena’s website is regularly updated for regulatory announcements and other required information and is accessible online at: catenagroup.co.uk

 Comments and written communications from Shareholders and other stakeholders are welcome.